 THERE ARE TWO types of tax-favored health care account, and they’re sometimes confused.
 First, your employer may offer a flexible spending account, or FSA, which you can use to pay for health care expenses—such as deductibles and co-payments—that aren’t covered by your employer’s health plan.
-These accounts are funded out of pretax income, so you avoid income taxes on the money involved.
+These accounts are funded out of pretax income, so you avoid income taxes and payroll taxes on the money involved.
 Each year, employees commit to funding these accounts up to a dollar amount they choose, though that sum can’t be greater than $2,700 in 2019.

 Keep in mind that, with money in these accounts, it’s “use it or lose it.”
 The accounts typically need to be emptied by Dec.
 31, though employers are allowed to offer a grace period that extends until mid-March.
 Alternatively, employers can stick with the Dec.
 31 cutoff but allow employees to roll over as much as $500 from one year to the next.